 The unmet needs of children in Invercargill led to Presbyterian Support Otago opening Cameron Children’s Home in 1917.
-The Southland association of Presbyterian Support was formed in 1919 and took over the operation of this Home.
+The Southland Association of Presbyterian Support was formed in 1919 and took over the operation of this Home.
 From this, residential childcare continued as the main area of work over the next 40 years.

-Although the care needs of older people had been apparent since the mid 1930’s, it wasn’t until May 1938 that Cameron Home (now redundant as a children’s home) was reopened as a Home for “elderly ladies”.
+Although the care needs of older people had been apparent since the mid 1930’s, it wasn’t until May 1938 Cameron Home (now redundant as a children’s home) was reopened as a Home for “elderly ladies”.
 Since then, our first purpose-built rest home/hospital at Peacehaven opened early in 1954, and the range of services offered to older people has substantially expanded to multiple homes across the region.

 The introduction of the domestic purposes benefit reduced the number of children needing residential care and our last children’s home closed in 1989.
-There was still a desperate need for social services to support children, young people and their families and in 1991 we were approved as CFSS & Community Service and since have expanded to offer a wide range of services under Family Works.
+There was still a desperate need for social services to support children, young people and their families, and in 1991 we were approved as CFSS & Community Service and since have expanded to offer a wide range of services under Family Works.

 1917 Southland Committee formed and Cameron Home opened.

 1919 Gladstone Home opened and Southland becomes a separate Association (1 July).

 1919 Establishment of Presbyterian Support Southland (as PSSA Southland).